centrifuge/documentation/README.md

 For information on the Centrifuge code, see the [go-centrifuge project](https://github.com/centrifuge/go-centrifuge).

-To become a part of the Centrifuge community, read the [Code of Conduct](https://developer.centrifuge.io/docs/overview/code-of-conduct) and join [Slack](https://join.slack.com/t/centrifuge-io/shared_invite/enQtNDk1MzkwODM4OTgxLWRlNTU4NDQzOWIwYWEzNGRhN2UzMzQwNThjZjI0ZmIxMTU4NmQwMjc2ZDBkOTEyNWJhMjE4MzA2NTE5MWU1NWE).
+To become a part of the Centrifuge community, read the [Code of Conduct](https://developer.centrifuge.io/docs/overview/code-of-conduct) and join [Slack](https://centrifuge.io/slack/).

+## License
+Centrifuge Documentation is licensed under the [Creative Commons Attribution-ShareAlike 2.0 License](https://creativecommons.org/licenses/by-sa/2.0/deed.en_GB)